welvin21/welvin21.github.io/src/projects/sort-it/sort-it.md

 ### Description

 [SortIt](https://sort.welvin21.com) is a sorting algorithms visualizer that is running on the web.
-There 10 different sorting algorithms available on [SortIt](https://sort.welvin21.com).
+There are 10 different sorting algorithms available on [SortIt](https://sort.welvin21.com).
 Some of them are Bubble Sort, Insertion Sort, Merge Sort, Quick Sort, and Heap Sort.

 [SortIt](https://sort.welvin21.com) started off as a personal project with the motivation to help everyone understand different sorting techniques better.
-When I first learnt about sorting algorithms, I often found it hard to get the hang of them by just looking at the code implementations.
-By providing a visualizer where people can see and track the movement of each element in the array, I hope it learning process can be easier and more enjoyable for everybody.
+When I first learnt about different sorting algorithms, I often found it hard to get the hang of them by just looking at the code implementations.
+By providing a visualizer where people can see and track the movements of each element in the array, I hope learning process can be easier and more enjoyable for everybody.

 ![SortIt website](./sort-it.png)